elmerri/cpsc4160/README.md

 The game also includes God Mode as a feature, and incoporates both night and day appearances with background music to match.
-The heads-up display includes instructions for controls and important keys in the game, adn can be toggled on and off with F1.
+The heads-up display includes instructions for controls and important keys in the game, and can be toggled on and off with F1.